 Happy Sunday, everyone!

-In my previous post, The Day the Fight Ended, I shared about the experience of relief from what we in recovery call a mental obsession to drugs and alcohol.
+In my previous post, The Day the Fight Ended, I shared about the experience of relief from what we in recovery call a mental obsession with drugs and alcohol.
 I know today that there is little chance of ever experiencing a meaningful life if that obsession isn't removed.
 As long as it exists, the use or thought of drugs and alcohol are at the center of every day.
 Once removed, though, a real chance at making progress in life and the journey of serving our world arises.
 And so it was with me...

 I came to my first year of sobriety, knowing I had something that could last forever.
 I celebrated that 1 year at a recovery night that included my family and friends, even my grandpa, who never stayed out late if it wasn't at the American Legion.
 Something felt different.
 And it was.